EmpowerKnowledge/tex2tutorial/README.md

 LaTeX projects are no different, and they suffer from the same amount of size and complexity growth giving us a big pain when it comes to redesigning or making changes down the line.
-So when I set out nearly two years ago to build a system that would convert my LaTeX notes onto a beautiful document, a website with ads, and latter an ebook, things eventually got out of hand.
+So when I set out nearly two years ago to build a system that would convert my LaTeX notes onto a beautiful document, a website with ads, and scale to an ebook, things eventually got out of hand.

 ## Scaling